Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 Moroccan chickpea salad with carrots and couscous

-As I mentioned up top, you can really get ahead with a chickpea salad by preparing ahead.
+As I mentioned up top, you can really get ahead with a chickpea salad by preparing the different components well before it’s time to serve.

-When it comes to assembling the salad, mix the chickpeas, couscous and carrot with the dressing half an hour ahead of time.
-Everything will taste more balanced than if you serve immediately.
-It also gives those ingredients which are cold from the fridge time to come to room temperature.
+When it comes to assembling your Moroccan style salad, mix the chickpeas, couscous and carrot with the dressing half an hour ahead of time.
+Everything will taste more balanced if you give these ingredients time to meld together.
+It also gives ingredients which are cold from the fridge time to come to room temperature.
 Repeat after me: fridge cold salad is bad salad.

 chickpeas, carrots and couscous in a bowl